DJSethDuncan/beastie-bot/README.md

 #### Trigger word handler

-The `triggerWordHandler` object in `index.js` is a key/value pair that should match a trigger word with a handler function.
+The `triggerWordHandler` object in `bin/processMessage.ts` is a key/value pair that should match a trigger word with a handler function.
 A 'trigger word' is the first word of a Discord message.
 The primary example of this is the `bot [query]` situation.

 When `client.on("message"),...` is fired, it will check if the first word of the message matches a key in `triggerWordHandler` and, if so, pass the Discord message to the associated handler.

+Let's say you wanted to add a new trigger word.
+Say you wanted to do something specific whenever a user typed `jarvis ...` -- you would just need to modify the `triggerWordHandler` object to include `jarvis: someHandlerFunction` and it would (should) automatically work.

 #### Generic handler